transclusion/work/README.md

 ## What is this?

-`@transclusion/work` is a library that provides a **highly opinionated environment for quickly developing web apps** with Node.js.
+`@transclusion/work` is a runtime that provides a **highly opinionated environment for quickly developing web apps** with Node.js.
 Becauce it’s built on top of `micro`, it works particularly well with the `now` platform.

 It’s about: